sphinx-contrib/confluencebuilder/doc/tips.rst

 - Tutorials
 - See Also

-If the Sphinx documentation contains a page named "About", unexpected events may occur to new users after publishing for the first time.
-One might expect the following to be published:
+If the Sphinx documentation contains a page named "About", an unexpected event may occur for new users after publishing for the first time.
+A user might expect the following to be published:

 - MyHome
 - About